fabriziogianni7/solidity-wshop/README.md

 4. insert this link https://github.com/fabriziogianni7/solidity-wshop
 5. you should be ok to Go

-Once you cloned this, you can edit the contracts in "contracts" folder.
+Once you cloned this, you can edit the contracts in "contracts" folder, directly in remix.